ItaiAxelrad/open-spec/docs/_partials/013300 Submittal Procedures-2.md

 2. Grouping of submittals:
       1. Unless otherwise specified, make all submittals in groups containing all associated items to ensure that information is available for checking each item when it is received.
 Partial submittals may be rejected as not complying with the provisions of the Contract Documents and the Contractor shall be strictly liable for all delays so occasioned.
 1. 3.3 Timing of Submittals

-## General

-: Make all submittals far enough in advance of scheduled dates for installation to provide all time required for reviews, for securing necessary approvals, for possible revisions and re-submittals, and for placing orders and securing delivery.
+	 1. General: Make all submittals far enough in advance of scheduled dates for installation to provide all time required for reviews, for securing necessary approvals, for possible revisions and re-submittals, and for placing orders and securing delivery.
 2. Engineer’s Review Time:
       1. In scheduling, allow at least 10 calendar days for review by the Engineer following receipt of the submittal.
 3. Delays:
       1. delays caused by tardiness in receipt of submittals will not be an acceptable basis for extensions of the contract completion date.
 1. 3.4 Engineer’s Review

-## General

-: Review by the Engineer shall not be construed as a complete check, but only that the general method of construction and detailing is satisfactory.
+	 1. General: Review by the Engineer shall not be construed as a complete check, but only that the general method of construction and detailing is satisfactory.
 Review shall not relieve the Contractor from the responsibility for errors which may exist.
 2. Authority to Proceed:
       1. The notations “NO EXCEPTION TAKEN”, “MAKE CORRECTIONS NOTED”, and others, authorize the contractor to proceed with fabrication, purchase, or both , of the items as noted, subject to the revisions, if any, required by the Engineer’s review comments.
 3. Revisions: